Texas Accounting Schools

 Career Opportunities for Accounting Grads in Texas

 Several large Fortune 500 companies have their headquarters in Texas.
 Exxon Mobil is run out of Irving and retail giant J.C.
 Penney is in Plano.
-The many government entities, including public land and recreation sites, provide a large amount of jobs for accounting program graduates in the state.
+The many government entities, including public land and recreation sites, provide many jobs for accounting program graduates in the state.
 Public accountants also find many opportunities for success in their field through local firms and as self-employed CPAs.

 Texas CPA Requirements